Abandoned & Little-Known Airfields:

 which described "Vada Aux #4, Army" as having a 3,000' hard-surface runway.

-The earliest aeronautical chart depiction of the Vada field which has been located
+The earliest aeronautical chart depiction of Vada Field which has been located

 was on the February 1945 Mobile Sectional Chart (courtesy of Chris Kennedy).